-Some weekend breakfasts can be simple and different than the regular ones with this Bee Hoon Goreng.
-This is one of the simple one-pot meal when I want to go for a simple weeknight dinner.
+Some weekend breakfasts can be simple and different from the regular ones with this Singapore fried vermicelli Bee Hoon.
+This is one of the simple one-pot meals when I want to go for a simple weeknight dinner.
 There are many variants in making this Bee Hoon.
 Malaysian, Indonesian and Singapore bee hoon differs from each other by the usage of the ingredients and not to mention, the sauces.
 Today I am making a Singapore fried vermicelli bee hoon which includes tomato sauce, chilli sauce along with oyster sauce and soy sauce.

 Bee Hoon is a dry rice vermicelli/dry noodles commonly used as a staple food around East and Southeast Asian countries.
 Bee hoon is available in different flavours and tastes based on the base ingredient they use to make it.

 Based on the base ingredients and size the rice noodles differ.
 Rice noodles are available in different lengths and widths.
 They are flat, wide, thin, thick.
 Pad thai and Kwayteow uses different types of rice noodles.
 To ease up the comparison one may look like linguine and one is like spaghetti.